-Effect of climate change has recently been seen some cities of India like Delhi, Hyderabad and especially Chennai where the city was fracing water crisis and was relying on alternative water sources such as distant, unreliable public water pumps, and costly private water tankers.
-Therefore, the topic is important in UPSC mains exam.
+The effect of climate change has recently been seen in some cities of India like Delhi, Hyderabad, and especially Chennai where the city was facing a water crisis and was relying on alternative water sources such as distant, unreliable public water pumps, and costly private water tankers.
+Therefore, the topic is important in the UPSC mains exam.

 |Visit the UPSC Previous Years’ Question Papers page to become familiar with the general pattern of the UPSC Exams: